United Way of Dane County to focus its resources on addressing racial disparities in health

 The United Way of Dane County announced Wednesday plans to focus on addressing racial disparities in health across the county, a new direction that will shape the organization’s priorities and how it helps residents over the next several years.

-"We believe it is imperative that we incorporate a racial equity lens and bring a commitment to make sure that we are able to create these changes," Moe said during a press conference held over Zoom Wednesday.
+“We believe it is imperative that we incorporate a racial equity lens and bring a commitment to make sure that we are able to create these changes,” Moe said during a Zoom news conference Wednesday.

-She was joined by health and nonprofit leaders who support United Way's selection of healthy equity as the focus of its new "mobilization plan."
+She was joined by health and nonprofit leaders who support United Way’s selection of equity as the focus of its new “mobilization plan” in the area of health.

-United Way selects a new mobilization plan about every five years as the needs of the community change.
-Other focus areas have included healthcare access, housing, healthy food for children, academic success and volunteer engagement.
+United Way selects new mobilization plans for its focus areas — others areas include education and income — about every five years as the needs of the community change.
+Other mobilization plans have focused on health care access, housing, healthy food for children, academic success and volunteer engagement.

 The two goals of the new plan are to reduce racial health disparities and to expand resiliency and trauma supports to more specifically meet the needs of Black, Indigenous, Latinx, Southeast Asian and other people of color in the county.

-The plan was approved by United Way's board of directors April 29 after a year of planning and analysis from United Way’s Health Community Solutions Team, which was tasked with developing a new plan.
+The plan was approved by United Way’s board of directors April 29 after a year of planning and analysis from the organization’s Health Community Solutions Team, which was tasked with developing a new plan.

-"We could not find a single measure — a single measure — of health outcomes in Dane County that did not display a racial disparity of some kind," said Jesi Wang, chair of the team and CEO of MetaStar, Inc.
+“We could not find a single measure — a single measure — of health outcomes in Dane County that did not display a racial disparity of some kind,” said Jesi Wang, chair of the team and CEO of MetaStar.

 Communities of color are also more likely to lack access to high-quality health care and experience higher amounts of stress, which has a detrimental impact on health, according to research by United Way.
 Stress can contribute to high blood pressure, heart disease, stroke and eye disease.

-Gabe Doyle, United Way's director of healthy community impact, said the Community Solutions Team felt that United Way needed to "start investing today" to begin the process of "counteracting the negative impacts that racism and oppressive stress have caused on many communities within our county."
+Gabe Doyle, United Way’s director of healthy community impact, said the Community Solutions Team felt that the organization needed to “start investing today” to begin the process of “counteracting the negative impacts that racism and oppressive stress have caused on many communities within our county.”

 Strategies will include forming better connections between the clinics and the community, increasing the capacity of existing health programs in the community, expanding community-based health programs for people of color and helping health care providers to be more culturally reflective.